 Citi Forward® Card for College Students.
 Citi developed a rewards credit card for students and recent grads like you.
 Earn 5 ThankYou points for every dollar you spend at your favorite restaurants, as well as on books, movies and music.
 You may also be eligible for an APR reduction on purchases when using credit wisely.
 You can earn 100 ThankYou Points each billing period that you pay on time and stay under your credit line.

 Chase Freedom.
-This darling of many credit card enthusiasts features no annual fee, 1 percent cash back on your purchases and up to 5 percent cash back on purchases within rotating categories such as restaurants, movie theaters, Starbucks and Amazon.com.
-Currently, this card has a limited time offer of $200 cash back after spending $500 in the first three months.
+This darling of many credit card enthusiasts features no annual fee, 1 percent cash back on your purchases and each quarter you enroll you can earn 5 percent cash back on up to $1,500 in combined purchases within quarterly rotating categories such as restaurants, movie theaters, Starbucks and Amazon.com.
+Currently, this card has an offer of $100 bonus cash back after spending $500 in the first three months from account opening.

 Fidelity Investment Rewards American Express Card.
 While we wouldn't normally recommend this account as a starter card, Fidelity's a great place to park the extra cash you're saving.
 Open a brokerage account with a $2,500 deposit, and you've got a good chance at earning access to one of the best cash back rewards cards on the market.
 This card was a 2011 Editor's Choice.

 Build a strong credit history now, and you'll qualify for great mortgage rates when it's time for you to move out of your parents' place!

 Correction, Jan.
 17, 2012: According to John Ulzheimer, president of consumer education at SmartCredit.com and an expert on the FICO score, the ideal percentage of credit utilization is not 30 percent, but from 1 to 10 percent.